dhruv-slanglabs/lunary-example/README.md

 # Instructions

-To run the script, you will need a .env file with the correct PI keys and Lunary information.
+To run the script, you will need a .env file with the correct API keys and Lunary information.
 A sample .env file is shown below

 ```
 OPENAI_API_KEY=...